Criticism of Franklin D. Roosevelt

-Before, during and after his presidential terms and continuing today, there has been much criticism of Franklin D. Roosevelt (1882–1945).
-Critics have questioned not only his policies and positions, but also charged him with centralizing power in his own hands by controlling both the government and the Democratic Party.
+Before, during and after his presidential terms and continuing today, there has been criticism of Franklin D. Roosevelt (1882–1945).
+His critics have not only questioned his policies and positions but also accused him of trying to centralize power in his own hands by controlling both the government and the Democratic Party.
 Many denounced his breaking of a long-standing tradition by running for a third term in 1940.

-By the middle of his second term, much criticism of Roosevelt centered on fears that he was heading toward a dictatorship by attempting to seize control of the Supreme Court in the court-packing incident of 1937, attempting to eliminate dissent within the Democratic Party in the South during the 1938 mid-term elections and by breaking the tradition established by George Washington of not seeking a third term when he again ran for re-election in 1940.
+By the middle of his second term, much criticism of Roosevelt centered on fears that he was leading the country toward a dictatorship by attempting to seize control of the Supreme Court in the court-packing incident of 1937, attempting to eliminate dissent within the Democratic Party in the South during the 1938 midterm elections, and breaking the tradition established by George Washington of not seeking a third term when he again ran for re-election in 1940.
 As two historians explain: "In 1940, with the two-term issue as a weapon, anti-New Dealers [...] argued that the time had come to disarm the 'dictator' and to dismantle the machinery".

-Long after Roosevelt's death, new lines of attack opened to criticize his policies regarding helping the Jews of Europe, incarcerating Japanese Americans on the West Coast in concentration camps, and opposing anti-lynching legislation.
+Long after Roosevelt's death, new lines of attack opened to criticize his policies regarding helping European Jews, incarcerating Japanese Americans on the West Coast in concentration camps, and opposing anti-lynching legislation.

-Rejection by allies
+Rejection by his allies

-Numerous allies and appointees turned against Roosevelt, such as Vice President John Nance Garner, Brain truster Raymond Moley, Postmaster General James A. Farley and Ambassador Joseph Kennedy.
+Numerous allies and appointees turned against Roosevelt, such as Vice President John Nance Garner, Brain truster Raymond Moley, Postmaster General James A. Farley and Ambassador Joseph Kennedy (JFK's father).
 Outside the administration prominent supporters who turned against Roosevelt included journalists Walter Lippmann and Frank Kent.
 Newspaper publisher William Randolph Hearst was a major Roosevelt supporter in 1932, but turned his nationwide media chain against Roosevelt starting in 1934.
 Historian Charles A. Beard had supported Roosevelt in 1932, but he became the leader of isolationist intellectuals who opposed his foreign policy after 1937.
 Roosevelt in the 1920s had been closely associated with Al Smith, the governor of New York.
 Roosevelt defeated Smith for the 1932 nomination and Smith became the leader of the Liberty League of prominent businessmen opposing the New Deal.
-After Pearl Harbor, Roosevelt rejected the possibility of major war jobs for any of these men except Lewis Douglas and Dean Acheson.
+After Pearl Harbor, Roosevelt rejected the possibility of major war jobs for any of those men except Lewis Douglas and Dean Acheson.
 Some appointees privately turned against the New Deal, but they kept quiet and stayed in the jobs, such as ambassador Claude Bowers.